 - You have your own computer set up the way you like it- When you pack a laptop, you have all of your files with you.
 They are exactly where you want them.
 All of the software you need is already installed.
 You can run whatever operating system, editing software, or accounting software you like.
 You don’t have to wait for files to download or install any programs.
 Everything is ready to go.
 You can’t get this experience at an internet cafe.

-- You can charge your other devices with your laptop battery- You can use your laptop’s large battery to charge your phone, camera, e-reader, headlamp, smartwatch, or any other device that charges through USB.
+- You can charge your other electronic devices with your laptop battery- You can use your laptop’s large battery to charge your phone, camera, e-reader, headlamp, smartwatch, or any other device that charges through USB.
 This comes in handy when you’re traveling somewhere where you don’t have access to electricity.
 You can treat your laptop like a big external battery.

 Cons of Traveling With a Laptop